Dame Alice Owen's School: Location and school grounds

 Dame Alice Owen's School is situated in the south of Potters Bar, just north of the M25 motorway and near South Mimms services (which are to the west of the school).
 Its grounds have an area of 34 acre and include a lake and large playing fields.
 In 2014, Alice Rose, writing for Tatler magazine, praised its "excellent facilities" and "smart campus"; in 2016, the journalist Sue Leonard, writing in The Times, said that the school "offers...facilities many other secondary schools can only envy", and described its sports grounds as "enormous".

-Students at the school come from a wide area, and the school is served by six bus routes.
-Four of these are London bus routes contracted by Transport for London (TfL): the 313, 626, 692 and 699 (Arriva London operates the 313 route, Sullivan Buses operates the 626 route, and the 692 and 699 routes are operated by Uno.)
-Two other bus routes operated on behalf of Hertfordshire County Council, the 242 (operated by Metroline), and the 610 (operated by Uno), also serve the school.
+Students at the school come from a wide area, and the school is served by five bus routes.
+Three of these are London bus routes contracted by Transport for London (TfL): the 313, 626, and 699 (Arriva London operates the 313 route, Metroline operates the 626 route, and the and 699 route are operated by Uno.)
+Two other bus routes operated on behalf of Hertfordshire County Council, the 242 (operated by Uno (bus company)), and the 243 (operated by Uno), also serve the school.
 More than 200 students also travel to school by train daily via Potters Bar railway station.